Saudi activist who campaigned for women’s right to drive is sentenced to nearly six years

 Adel al-Jubeir, the kingdom’s minister of state for foreign affairs, told the BBC in November that the prosecution of Hathloul “has nothing to do with advocacy or human rights.
 This has to do with national security.”

-During a long legal odyssey, Hathloul was first tried in a criminal court before her case was transferred last month to a special court that hears terrorism cases.
+During a long legal odyssey, Hathloul was first tried in a criminal court before her case was transferred to a special court that hears terrorism cases last month.
 A lengthy indictment against her contained a litany of accusations that shared a common theme: Hathloul had spoken out.

 She spoke with filmmakers for a documentary, the indictment said.
 She spoke with diplomats at her father’s house about conditions in prison, from a previous arrest.
 She contacted “around 15-20 foreign journalists” and talked to them about the “situation of women in the kingdom.”
-She talked to exiled Saudi human rights activists and her fellow Saudi feminists.
+She talked to exiled Saudi human rights activists, and her fellow Saudi feminists.

-One charge in the indictment accused her of “violating pledges she had previously undertaken,” an apparent reference to the vows of silence the Saudi authorities often extract from dissidents.
+One charge in the indictment accused her of “violating pledges she had previously undertaken,” an apparent reference to the vows of silence that Saudi authorities often extract from dissidents.
 But Hathloul, the indictment added, was not “deterred by the measures taken against her.”

 A jailed Saudi activist was told she would be released if she denied being tortured, her family says.
 She refused.